nap2000/docs/admin-api.rst

   :synposis: Returns a PDF of the data in the submission.
 You can use the data API passing a parameter of links=true to see the URLs that will return a PDF of data.

   :query instance:  (Required) The instance id of the record you want to retrieve.
-  :query tz: Set to a valid time zone.
+  :query string tz: Set to a valid time zone.
   :reqheader Authorization: basic
   :statuscode 200: no error